Workplace Health and Disability Conference: Support in employment

 - Including those furthest from and those who struggle to remain in the labour market as part of a rounded policy to promote staff wellbeing, retention and productivity

 - Reviewing the approach to employees health: preventative measures and allowances for those returning to work from long term absence and those who may be at risk of absence

-- Network with individuals and organisations across sectors who are passionate about creating a workplace for all
+- Network with individuals and organisations across sectors who are passionate about creating an inclusive workplace for all

 Who should attend?